megalodonbait/Death-Info-Readout-Plugin/README.md

-Releases can be found in the releases tab.
+You can download the .jar file in the releases tab.